Cocoanetics/DTCoreText/Readme.markdown

 - if you only use certain fonts then add the variants to the DTCoreTextFontOverrides.plist, this speeds up the finding of a specific font face from the font family

 Some combinations of fonts and unusual list types cause an extra space to appear. e.g. 20 px Courier + Circle

+If you find an issue then you are welcome to fix it and contribute your fix via a GitHub pull request.